kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 ![Infrastructure Diagram](link_to_diagram_image)

 ## Git Branch and Git Push
 Create a branch as a staging environment for all changes.
 It's essential to reference the database in every aspect of the application that interacts with it, including the username, password, and endpoint.
-VSCode was used to visually aid the Git processes.
+VSCode was used to visually aid the [Git](https://github.com/kevingonzalez7997/Git_Cloning.git) processes.

-## Jenkins Infrastructure (main.tf)
+## Jenkins Infrastructure (ec2.tf)
-The infrastructure for Jenkins is defined in the `main.tf` file.
+The infrastructure for Jenkins is defined in the [ec2.tf](Jenkins_files/ec2.tf) file.
 This infrastructure consists of three EC2 instances:

 1. **Jenkins Manager**: This instance is responsible for managing and controlling the other nodes.
 2. **Docker Node**: This node is equipped for tasks such as testing the application, building the Docker image, and pushing the image to Docker Hub.